hypergonial/snedbot_v1/README.md

 ### How to use:
 Install dependencies from requirements.txt (or with PipEnv), then create a .env in your project folder with your bot token in this format: `TOKEN=yourtokenhere`.
 The bot should then run correctly.

+Note: The bot is configured by default to look for a database with the name `database.db`, either modify the dbPath variable in code, or create a database with matching name in the same folder.
+You can use `database_template.db` for this purpose.